flant/shell-operator/HOOKS.md

 `queue` — a name of a separate queue.
 It can be used to execute long-running hooks in parallel with other hooks.

 `includeSnapshotsFrom` — a list of names of `kubernetes` bindings.
-When specified, all monitored objects will be added to the binding context.
+When specified, all monitored objects will be added to the binding context in a `snapshots` field.

 ### kubernetes